Skip to main content

 On my command, UNLEASH HELL!!

 Note: Motorbike rentals are cheap here costing as little as $ 3 USD per day.
-We always rent a motorbike but in Mui Ne police are extremely strict and will pull you over for any reason possible.
+We always rent a motorbike but in Mui Ne, police are extremely strict and will pull you over for any reason possible.

-Always wear a helmet and if you do not have an international drivers licence on your person, they will confiscate the bike.
+Always wear a helmet and if you do not have an international driver’s licence on your person, they will confiscate the bike.
 You could try to bribe your way out of it but it will cost you at least 2,000,000 VND (€75).

 We would most definitely recommend a stop in Mui Ne, particularly if you opt to stay in the Mui Ne Hills.
 If you’re interested in seeing what we got up to in more Ungraceful detail, why not have a gander at our Instagram highlights here.
 What started out as a quick stop to break up a long journey turned into nearly a week by the ocean exploring one of those rare little travel gems that makes you utter the fateful words, one more night, one more night.
-It was fun, hot and cheap three of our favorite things.
+It was fun, hot and cheap, three of our favourite things.
 Considering we stayed in a beautiful hotel, ate for next to nothing, saw all the local attractions and didn’t even come close to our weekly budget we say;

 Mui Ne, Mui Ne, Mui Ne, it doesn’t have to be a rich man’s world.